1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 The most controversial item on the list is my fasting regement.
 The key is always can you maintain this for a lifetime.
 So far?
 Yes.
 By exercising my willpower once per week and once per quarter, I have more willpower throughout my entire life.

-But I do not do any form of special diet or restricted eating beyond this: no Keto, intermittent fast, or anything.
-You could call me Pescatarian, but I also eat Chicken.
+I do not any special diet or restricted eating beyond fasting: No Keto, intermittent fast, or anything.
+The closest thing you could call me is Pescatarian, but I also eat Chicken.

 ## General Health